Nina Roth: Career

+Womens

 Roth began curling in 1998 and six years later played in her first United States Junior National Championship.
 She would compete in five more Junior Nationals, winning the title in 2006 and 2008.
 As a member of the Junior Championship team, she qualified for two World Junior Curling Championships.
-Skipping the teams both times, she finished tenth at the 2006 Jeonju, Korea Worlds and seventh at the 2008 Östersund, Sweden Worlds.
+Skipping the teams both times, she finished tenth at the 2006 World Junior Curling Championships and seventh at the 2008 World Junior Curling Championships.

 Roth's senior career began in 2009 as the third for Erika Brown's team.
 They qualified for the 2009 US Nationals, where they placed fourth.

 Roth returned to the United States Nationals in March 2010, where Team Brown won the National Championship, earning the right to compete as Team USA at the 2010 Swift Current World Championships.
 There they lost in a tiebreaker match, settling for fifth place.
 In her last season as a member of the Brown rink, the team would finish in fourth place at 2011 Nationals.
 On the World Curling Tour, the Roth rink played in three Grand Slam events making it as far as the quarterfinals at the 2010 Sobeys Slam.

 In 2011, Roth joined the Patti Lank rink as third.
 They finished in eighth place at the 2012 United States Women's Curling Championship.
 They played in just one Grand Slam that season, the 2011 Curlers Corner Autumn Gold Curling Classic, failing to qualify.
 Elsewhere on the tour, the team won the St. Paul Cash Spiel.
 The following season, Roth moved to play second on the team.
 The team played in the 2013 United States Women's Curling Championship and finished in fifth place after losing in a tiebreaker.
 Also that season, the team defended their title at the St. Paul Cash Spiel.

 At the start of the 2013–14 curling season, Roth joined Becca Hamilton's rink as their skip, and Hamilton throwing third stones.
 The team would win the 2014 United States Women's Curling Championship but did not have enough tour points to represent the United States at that year's World Championship.
 The following season, Jamie Sinclair was added as the team's third, Hamilton moved to play second, and Tara Peterson was added at lead position.
 The team had less success at the 2015 United States Women's Curling Championship, just missing the playoffs with a 4–5 record.
 The team played in two slams on the tour but missed the playoffs in both.